 What Is A Static Site and How Can It Help Your Business?

-Static site generators enable you to create a static, HTML-based website that doesn’t rely on databases or external data sources, avoiding server-side processing when accessing your website.
+Static site generators enable you to create a static, HTML-based website without databases or external data sources, avoiding server-side processing when accessing your website.

 Static websites are becoming increasingly popular because they’re faster and more flexible than dynamic websites.

 Also, static website generators are often easier to deploy and host, as your hosting provider doesn’t need to cover special requirements.